+OTHER ASSETS & SERVICES

+What we're doing What we're Spending

+Public Toilets

+No changes are proposed to this activity Cost to Ratepayers % Share of Rates \$216,504 1.9%

+Land & Buildings

+Budgets stay the same but one Council building is set to go.
+The RSA building in Hokitika has been assessed as potentially earth- quake-prone.
+The cost of strengthening it to meet new Build- ing Standards is very high, so the Council plans to demolish the building. \$110,145 1.0%

+Community Township Development

+No changes are proposed to this activity Cost to Ratepayers % Share of Rates \$449,084 4.0%

+Corporate Planning

-OTHER ASSETS & SERVICES What we're doing What we're Spending Public Toilets No changes are proposed to this activity Cost to Ratepayers \$214,659 % Share of Rates 2.1% Land & Buildings Budgets stay the same but one Council building is set to go.
-The Cost to Ratepayers \$106,639 RSA building in Hokitika has been rated earthquake-prone.
-The % Share of Rates cost of strengthening it to meet new Building Standards is very high, so the Council plans to demolish the building.
-Community Township Development No changes are proposed to this activity Cost to Ratepayers \$444,164 4.4% % Share of Rates Corporate Planning Corporate Planning was included in the Corporate Services Cost to Ratepayers \$290,887 budget but we have separated it out as a new cost centre this % Share of Rates 2.9% Corporate Planning will focus on producing the Long Term Plan, Annual Plan, Annual Report, Bylaw Reviews, Council strategy and policy, and communications. \$10,000 is included here to cover the higher cost of the Audits all Councils must have. .
-Council Controlled Organisations We will continue the work that commenced in 2013-14 with a Cost to Ratepayers \$20,000 review of the Council Controlled Organisations.
-This year will % Share of Rates 0.2% see the implementation of the recommendations in that review. \$20,000 has been included to undertake this work Community Township Development 41.3%
+Corporate Planning was included in the Corporate Services budget but we have separated it out as a new cost centre this year.
+Corporate Planning will focus on producing the Long Term Plan, Annual Plan, Annual Report, Bylaw Reviews, Council strategy and policy, and communications. \$10,000 is included here to cover the higher cost of the Audits all Councils must have. \$294,055 2.6%

+Council Controlled Organisations

+We will continue the work that commenced in 2013-14 with a review of the Council Controlled Organisations.
+This year will see the implementation of the recommendations in that review. \$100,000 has been included to undertake this work \$100,000 0.9%